HardlyDifficult/Tutorials/Outline.md

 ## Sprite Mesh Type: Full Rect

-Update the sprite sheet's import settings to use mesh type full rect.
+Update the sprite sheet's import settings to use mesh type full rect since we will be using tiling.

 <details>
 <summary>